pawlh/less-watch-compile/README.md

 ```sh
 node node_modules/less-watch-compile -w <dir> -o <dir> -f <path>
 ```
--o, --outputDir Define what directory to output compiled LESS to [REQUIRED]
--w, --watchDir Specify what directory to watch [Defaults to './']
--f, --file Specify a particular file to watch, rather than watching an entire directory
+  --watch-directory, -w   Directory to watch.
+Defaults to current directory if
+                          none is specified             [string] [default: "./"] --output-directory, -o  Directory to output compiled LESS to [string] [required] --file, -f              Single file to watch                          [string] --sourcemap, -m         Enable generating of sourcemap               [boolean]

-*Note, if both ---watchDir and --file are used, --watchDir will be ignored*
+*Note, if both ---watch-directory and --file are used, --watch-directory will be ignored*

 #### Example Usage
 Parent